Skip to content

 Alternatives

-There are several other existing alternative crates that generate builders. bon was designed with many lessons learned from them.
-Here is a table that compares the builder crates with some additional explanations below.
+There are several other existing alternative crates for generating builders. bon was designed based on many lessons learned from them.
+A table that compares the builder crates with some additional explanations is below.

 Featurebonbuildstructortyped-builderderive_builder